 In Australia, the GHS is supported by:

-The model Code of Practice for Preparing Labels for Hazardous Chemicals , and
+The model Code of Practice: Labelling of Workplace Hazardous Chemicals , and

-- The model Code of Practice for Preparing Safety Data Sheets for Hazardous Chemicals.
+- The model Code of Practice: Preparing Safety Data Sheets for Hazardous Chemicals.

 What are Workplace Exposure Standards?